rrifafauzikomara/MovieApp/README.md

 flutter run
 ```

 If you want to generate file `*.g.dart`, you can use this command on terminal.
-But before you running that, make sure go to [core](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/core) first using `cd` command.
+But before you running that, make sure go to [core](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/core) module first using `cd` command.
 For example `cd core`.
+Then you can run the command below.

 One time build:
 ```console
 flutter pub run build_runner build